FAIRmat-NFDI/nomad-docs/docs/tutorial/develop_plugin.md

 In this tutorial, we develop a custom NOMAD plugin that adds a schema package and normalization process to NOMAD.
 Step by step, we create a plugin repository, generate the plugin structure from the official template, define a domain-specific schema for a sintering process, and implement Python code that adds functionality to the schema.
 By the end of this tutorial, we will produce a working plugin that can be tested locally and integrated into a NOMAD Oasis deployment.

+---

+## What you will learn

+In this tutorial, you will learn how to:

+1. Create and version-control a NOMAD plugin repository using Git and GitHub
+2. Generate a plugin project using the official NOMAD cookiecutter template
+3. Define custom NOMAD schema packages using YAML and Python
+4. Register schema packages as NOMAD plugin entry points
+5. Implement normalization process that adds functionality to a schema
+6. Test and prepare the plugin for integration into a NOMAD Oasis deployment

+---
 ## Before you begin

 This tutorial assumes basic familiarity with Python and Git and is intended for users who want to extend NOMAD with custom schemas and normalization process.